On the Concentration of the Domination Number of the Random Graph: Abstract

 \section{Abstract}

-Many natural graph parameters of the Erd\H{o}s-R\'{e}nyi random graph $\Gnp$ are concentrated on two values, provided the edge probability $p$ is sufficiently large.
-In this paper we study the do\-mi\-na\-tion number of $\Gnp$.
-Wieland and Godbole proved that the domination number of $\Gnp$ is equal to one of two values asymptotically almost surely whenever $p$ is constant or just slightly sub-constant.
-We extend this result for the range when $p$ is of larger order than $\frac{\ln^2n}{\sqrt{n}}$.
-We also indicate why some sort of lower bound on the probability $p$ is necessary.
-Concentration, though not on a constant length interval is also proven for $p$ as small as $\omega(1/n)$.
-For the range $p=\Theta(1/n)$, we show under a plausible assumption the length of the smallest interval on which the domination number is a.a.s. concentrated.
+In this paper we study the behaviour of the do\-mi\-na\-tion number of the Erd\H os-R\'enyi random graph $\Gnp$.
+Extending a result of Wieland and Godbole we show that the domination number of $\Gnp$ is equal to one of two values asymptotically almost surely whenever $p \gg \frac{\ln^2n}{\sqrt{n}}$.
+The explicit values are exactly at the first moment threshold, that is where the expected number of dominating sets starts to tend to infinity.
+For small $p$ we also provide various non-concentration results which indicate why some sort of lower bound on the probability $p$ is necessary in our first theorem.
+Concentration, though not on a constant length interval, is proven for every $p\gg 1/n$.
+These results show that unlike in the case of $p \gg \frac{\ln^2n}{\sqrt{n}}$ where concentration of the domination number happens around the first moment threshold, for $p = O( \ln n/n)$ it does so around the median.
+In particular, in this range the two are far apart from each other.